-Crying babies often experience engulfing air from their mouth - a reason for gas to occur.
+What happens when a baby cry?
+She engulfs air from her mouth - a reason for gas to get worse.
 If your baby suffers from colic, make sure you are doing your best in understanding and coping with it.
-Read our article on colic for all the help you need.

 There may be other less common causes of gas such as allergies which may have an effect on your baby’s digestive system.
 There may be foods that may not be ideal for your baby until her digestive system becomes more mature, perhaps when your baby is about a year old.
-Some ailments or medical issues such as diarrhea can also generate gas in your baby.
+Diarrhea can also generate gas in your baby.
 Hence, you could be dealing with multiple issues at the same time.
 It can all be related and this makes it somewhat puzzling to know what to do and how to treat gas.

 When trying to treat your baby’s gassy state, one important fact you should remember is that your baby’s digestive system is still maturing.
 Hence, there will be days when your baby is quite gassy, no matter what you do.
 When this occurs, it could also be referred to as your baby being colicky, which is another way to describe abdominal pains and discomfort.
 One favorite by mothers is the use of gripe water.
 Gripe water is usually available over-the-counter at most pharmacies and it can have a soothing effective on your baby’s stomach.

 You may decide to give your baby a little gripe water before feedings to sort of calm the digestive system and make the digestion of food less gassy.
 There may also be other medications that can be safe for your baby and also help to provide relief from gas.